echille/E.-Chille-Open-Lab-Notebook/_posts/2022-02-27-primer-phylogeny-workflow.md

+---
+layout: post
-# Workflow to test if canditate amplicon regions can reconstitute the full phylogeny with all SNPs
+title: Workflow to test if canditate amplicon regions can reconstitute the full phylogeny with all SNPs
+Author: Erin Chille
+Last Updated: 2022/02/27
+tags: [ Protocol, phylogeny, RAxML, amplicon, primer, pcr]
+---

 **The following protocol describes the process that I used to create a phylogeny of our *P. acuta* samples from a candidate amplicon region, using the profilin region as an example.**

-## 1. Extract region of interest from full SNP vcf and export as a fasta file
+### 1. Extract region of interest from full SNP vcf and export as a fasta file

 **Input:** As input, we require **1)** the full VCF file of all SNPs called during the genotyping process (GVCFall_SNPs.vcf.gz), and **2)** a BED file containing the region of interest (amplicon_regions.bed).